-Discovering your way around Peru means seeing the country’s attractions and finding the nooks and crannies that often elude the guidebooks.
+Traveling to Peru and discovering your way around this amazing place, means seeing the country’s attractions and finding the nooks and crannies that often elude the guidebooks.
 Many who make the journey to South America combine the Galapagos Islands and Machu Picchu, others choose the jungle and the mountains, and some prefer to discover the culture of places like Quito and Cusco.

 Finding your dream trip with Happy Gringo Travel is a matter of letting us know what you want to do, and we can offer ideas and suggestions for tailor-made trips in both countries that fit the bill.
 Keep reading for some off-the-beaten-path destinations in Peru and alternatives for travel in both Peru and Ecuador to consider putting on your list.